nabab/bbn-js/doc/md/object.md

 - <a name="compareValues"></a>**bbn.fn.compareValues(a, b, prop, dir)** [Back to top](#bbn_top)

-  __Compares the property in the given objects and returns -1, 1, or 0 depending on their difference.__
+  __Compares the given property in the given objects and returns -1, 1, or 0 depending on their difference.__

   * __a__ _Object_ First object for comparison
   * __b__ _Object_ Second object for comparison